JeremyLeiLiu/sigir2020/volunteers/index.md

 # {{ page.title }}

-SIGIR 2020 has 8 volunteer leaders from two countries and enrolled 78 volunteers from 15 countries around the world.
-Our volunteer leaders are responsible for Publicity, Virtual Conference Portal and Virtual Discussion Rooms respectively, while our volunteers are responsible for Publicity, Keynotes or Full Paper Presentations and Virtual Discussion Rooms.
-We list our volunteer leaders and volunteers in the following.
+SIGIR 2020 features 8 volunteer leaders and 78 volunteers from 15 countries around the world.
+Our volunteer leaders are responsible for Publicity, Virtual Conference Portal and Virtual Discussion Rooms respectively.
+Our volunteers are responsible for Publicity, Keynotes or Full Paper Presentations and Virtual Discussion Rooms.
+We are grateful for the contributions made by all the volunteers and list their names in the following.

 <hr>
 ## Leaders